WangJiajia-0901/Big-Data-Analysis/Homework_1.md

-Number of likes | The more likes, the more people focus on Nunmber of dislikes | The more dislikes, the more people have negative reaction Number of comments | The more comments, the more people focus on
+Number of likes | The more likes, the more people focus on Nunmber of dislikes | The more dislikes, the more people have negative reaction Number of comments | The more comments, the more people focus on Content of bombshell | If the users leave the positive bombshell Content of comments | If the users leave the postive comments

+To get the preliminary feelings of how big the data will be, I crawled the number of plays and the number of people online on the Bilibili home page.
 ### 2.2
 ### 2.3 3V properties